Role of Partial Transpose and Generalized Choi maps in Quantum Dynamical Semigroups involving Separable and Entangled States: Basics of separable and entangled states and maps and quantum dynamical semigroups

-{\bf Theorem 2.11 \,\,} Let $(T_t)_{t \ge 0}$ be a quantum dynamical system of completely positive maps.
-If there exists some $t_0 > 0$ such that $T(t_0)$ is invertible and $T(t_0)^{-1}$ satisfies any of the conditions 2.4 (iv) (a) to (c) then each $T(t)^{-1}$ satisfies the corresponding condition.
-0.1in {\bf Proof.} This is obvious from 2.10 (vi)(a) above.
-0.1in {\bf 2.12 Generator of a quantum dynamical semigroup \,\,} When $T_t$'s satisfy any of the conditions in 2.4 (ii) (a) to (e) or corresponding ``co'' parts as indicated in 2.4(ii) (j) above, $L$ satisfies a corresponding variant of the condition.
-Fundamental theoretical work in this direction is by V. Gorini, A. Kossakowski and E. C. G. Sudarashan \cite{vg} and G. Lindblad \cite{gl} though history can be traced back to specific irreversible processes or quantum stochastic processes of open systems by many like R. V. Kadison or E. B. Davies.
+\item When $T_t$'s satisfy any of the conditions in 2.D(ii) (a) to (e) or corresponding ``co'' parts as indicated in 2.D(ii) (j) above, $L$ satisfies a corresponding variant of the condition.
+Fundamental theoretical work in this direction is by V. Gorini, A. Kossakowski and E. C. G. Sudarashan \cite{vg} and G. Lindblad \cite{gl}, though history can be traced back to specific irreversible processes or quantum stochastic processes of open systems by many like R. V. Kadison or E. B. Davies.
 For further basic developments one can see \cite{ce}, \cite{ek} and \cite{krp}.
-0.1in